Introduction

 Compression Techniques

-When an array contains objects with the same keys, ASON extracts the keys as a header and stores only the values.
+When an array contains objects with the same keys, ASON 2.0 uses a CSV-like format with [N]{fields} syntax and pipe delimiter for maximum token efficiency.

 // Instead of: